 Spring vegetables and herbs – Just beautiful.
-Peas, beets, radishes, fiddle fern, nettles, watercress, wheat and barley grass.
+Peas, beets, radishes, fiddle fern, nettles, watercress, asparagus, wheat grass and barley grass.
 The pungent herbs are some of the first foods to appear in the garden too like sorrel and chicory.
 Chlorophyll foods are essential for Blood health.

-Nuts, seeds and grains –Again, lighten up a bit.
+Nuts, seeds and grains – Many nuts would have stored over during the winter, but again, lighten it up a bit.
 Pistachios are particular to Liver and Gall Bladder.
 Grains include amaranth, quinoa, rye, and millet.

 Sour Foods – The flavor of spring, sour foods stimulate the bile, Qi, Blood and Fluids.
 Sours include dill, kombucha, pickles, vinegar, kimchi, lemon, lime. rye, romaine, asparagus, quinoa and dandelion.
 Naturally fermented sour foods are additionally beneficial as their live enzymes improve digestive vitality–sauerkraut anyone?
 The Gall bladder loves green apples and crab apples.
 The sour flavor also breaks up fat and helps relieve depression.